civican/legisinfo/42-1/bills/C-65/bill_text.md

 ### Section 139.1

-The Minister shall prepare and publish an annual report that contains statistical data relating to harassment and violence in work places to which this Part applies.
+  **(1)** The Minister shall prepare and publish an annual report that contains statistical data relating to harassment and violence in work places to which this Part applies.
 The report shall not contain any information that is likely to reveal the identity of a person who was involved in an occurrence of harassment and violence.

+  **(2)** The statistical data contained in the report shall include information that is categorized according to prohibited grounds of discrimination under the `Canadian Human Rights Act`.

 ### Section 139.2